AccelerationNet/wp-db-table-editor/README.txt

 # WP-DB-Table-Editor

-This is a Wordpress plugin that allows direct excel-like editing of tables in your Wordpress database.
+This is a Wordpress plugin that allows direct spreadsheet (excel-like) editing of tables in your Wordpress database.
 It's goals are to provide useful, simple, flexible database table admin screens.

 It supports:
  * one table per admin screen, as many admin screens as desired